-Anyway, atole is one of those things that makes me think of my Tia’s who were born and raised in Mexico because they are the only ones who will go out of their way to make it anymore.
-I don’t think any of my cousins would do that.
-In fact, I might be the first one to actually make it out of all of us first gen’s.
+Anyway, atole is one of those things that makes me think of my Tia’s because they are the only ones who will go out of their way to make it anymore.
+I don’t think any of my cousins make it.
+In fact, I might be the first one to actually make it out of all of us first-gen kids in the family.
 Maybe my cousin Amanda?
 She likes to cook as much as I do.
-One of these days I’m going to have to bribe her to do a post with me.
+One of these days I’m gonna have to bribe her to do a post with me.
 She comes up in my posts every now and then.

 Anyway, back on topic.
-Champurrado is probably the ONLY atole we will make time for.
-We all LOVE champurrado.
-Any other kind hasn’t really made our skirts fly up or anything like that, so that is something I felt needed to be addressed.
-But how do I make an atole that we will actually like?!
+Champurrado is the ONLY atole-like drink I will make time for.
+I LOVE champurrado.
+Any other kind hasn’t really made my skirt fly up or anything like that, so that is something I felt needed to be addressed.
+But how do I make an atole that my family and I will actually enjoy?!

 As it turns out, it’s really not that difficult.
 I mean, it’s as easy as throwing a few ingredients in a pot, cooking it, and boom!
 Done!

-If you would have seen and tasted the very first batch of peppermint atole I attempted, you would have been affraid to try it again anywhere else.
+If you would have seen and tasted the very first batch of peppermint atole I attempted, you would have been afraid to try it again anywhere else.
 Seriously, that is why I’ve never liked it.
-If you add too much flour or cornstartch, it can get too thick and for some people, that’s just gross.
-My guess is that somewhere in my early childhood years, someone made it too thick, and from then on, I’ve just avoided it.
+If you add too much flour or cornstarch, it can get too thick.
+My guess is that somewhere in my early childhood years someone made it too thick, and from then on, I’ve hated it.
+Until now.

 In a 3 quart pot, combine 2 cups water with 2 cups milk, 3 tablespoons condensed milk, 1/8 teaspoon vanilla extract, 3 tablespoons rice flour, and 3 tablespoons crushed peppermint (a.k.a candy cane).
-Warm the milk on medium-high heat, whisk often as it warms up so the rice flour doesn’t clump up.
+Warm the milk over medium-high heat, whisk often as it warms up so the rice flour doesn’t clump up.
 If it starts to boil, lower the heat to medium-low and continue whisking.
-After 10 minutes, turn off the heat, cover, and let it sit for 5 or 10 minutes.
+After 10 minutes, turn off the heat, cover, and let it sit for 5-10 minutes.

 - 2 cups water